Kent-and-Co/bktsk-yt-scheduler/README.md

 # bktsk-yt-scheduler

-WordPress plugin to show YouTube Schedule in blogs.
+WordPress plugin to show Live Schedule in blogs.